Treuhandanstalt: Responsibilities

 The Treuhand was responsible for more than just the 8,500 state-owned enterprises.
 It also took over around 2.4 million hectares of agricultural land and forests, the property of the former Stasi, large parts of the property of the former National People's Army, large-scale public housing property, and the property of the state pharmacy network.

-On the day of reunification, 3 October 1990, it took over the property of the political parties and the mass organisations of the German Democratic Republic.
+On 3 October 1990, the day of reunification, it took over the property of the SED, as well as the other political parties and the mass organisations of the National Front.

 Opposition

-Its operations drew criticism for unnecessarily closing allegedly profitable businesses, misuse and waste of funds and layoffs that were claimed to be unnecessary.
+The Treuhand's operations drew criticism for unnecessarily closing allegedly profitable businesses, misuse and waste of funds, and layoffs that were claimed to be unnecessary.
 It also drew substantial protest from the workforces affected, as 2.5 million employees in state-owned enterprises (out of 4 million in total) were laid off in the early 1990s.
 Supporters argued that not placing the former state-owned enterprises into private hands would have caused the loss of many more jobs and slowed economic recovery.

 On 1 April 1991, chairman of the Treuhand Detlev Karsten Rohwedder was shot dead by an unknown assassin (possibly the Red Army Faction).

 He was succeeded by Birgit Breuel.

-When its operations ended in 1994, it had amassed 260 to 270 billion DM in debt.
+The trust itself was extraordinarily unprofitable, such that, when its operations ended in 1994, it had amassed 260 to 270 billion DM in debt, equal to around 350 billion United States dollars in 2025.